MSc Forensic Psychology and Mental Health / Overview

 - How to apply

-We recommend that you apply as early as possible; the formal deadline is the end of July.
+We recommend that you apply as early as possible.
+We process applications as soon as we receive them.
+The formal deadline is the end of July.
 We reserve the right to close applications earlier if the course is full.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|